Program Description

 Student Eligibility

-This program is open to any undergraduate student with a major in the College of Science and Mathematics (CSM).
+This program is open to any undergraduate student with a major in the CSM.
 There are no course prerequisites.
 Students will be selected based on a match of their interests with projects available.
 Students will be able to view available projects and apply for the program below.
 Preference will be given to students in their first or second year of study without prior experience.
 First generation students or members of a population that is underrepresented in science and mathematics are strongly encouraged to apply.

 -